erwan-haquet/tiler-observer/README.md

 1) Clone the repository

-> git clone git@github.com:erwan-haquet/twitch-scrutinizer-twitchClient-listener.git
+> git clone git@github.com:erwan-haquet/twitch-scrutinizer-chat-listener.git
-> cd twitch-scrutinizer-twitchClient-listener
+> cd twitch-scrutinizer-chat-listener

 2) Copy the `.env.local` to `.env` and fill it with your informations.